mrfriese/SQLfinalHF/starting_with_questions.md

 SQL Queries:

+SELECT city, country, totaltransactionrevenue
+	FROM all_sessions
+	GROUP BY country, city, totaltransactionrevenue
+	ORDER BY city DESC
+	LIMIT 5

 Answer:

+USA

 **Question 2: What is the average number of products ordered from visitors in each city and country?**